plos-clan/multiboot-xmake-template/README.md

 * `xmake` `xorriso`

+> When first running `xmake`, it will download zig as cross-compiler.

 > If you choose to use the GRUB bootloader, you will need to install `grub-pc-bin`

 ## Xmake targets